mawelborn/synless/README.md

 `sl-if`, `sl-elif`, `sl-else`|Conditionally render this element.
 `sl-empty`|Conditionally render this element if the expression is empty.
 `sl-omit`|Skip this element during compilation.
+`sl-eval`|Execute arbitrary JavaScript statements in place of an element.

 ## Assignment Directives